 She came over to us and started a conversation filled with one-liners and jokes, and she stayed with us the entire evening, making us laugh.
 Carole Lombard was so captivating that we forgot to tell the host she was there, preferring to keep her for ourselves that evening.

 I wonder what this means.
 Her birthday was on October 6, but now that it’s almost November, it has been nearly a month since the Carole Lombard internet birthday celebrations.
-The fact that she was nearly 20 years older than she was at the time of that tragic plane crash in the Sierra Nevadas.
-I like to think that she’s checking in to tell us that she’s all right and happy.
+Given the fact that she was nearly 20 years older than she was at the time of that tragic plane crash in the Sierra Nevadas, I like to think that she’s checking in to tell us that she’s all right and happy.
 I hope so.

 Anyway, I close this little blurb with Carole as she probably would want to be remembered–for her hilarious antics, both onscreen and off.
 Thanks for reading!